funcool/rumext/README.md

 ## Differences with rum

-This is the list of the main differences that rumext introduces (vs rum):
+This is the list of the main differences that rumext introduces vs rum:

-- clear distintion between class based components and functional (function based components).
+- clear distintion between class components and function components.
-- functional components uses React Hooks behind the scenes for provide **local state**, **pure components** and **reactive** (rerender component on atom change).
+- function components uses React Hooks behind the scenes for provide **local state**, **pure components** and **reactivity** (the ability of rerender component on atom change).
 - a clojurescript friendly abstractions for React Hooks (look on `src/rumext/func.cljs` file).
 - more idiomatic macro for define class based components, that allows